learn-academy-2021-charlie/apartment-app-sjproctor/README.md

   - Show
 - Process:
   - Branch: read-functionality
-  - Have an index page but nothing on it yet
+  - Have an index page but nothing on it yet (done)
-  - Route to Index
+  - Route to Index (done)
-  - Use mock data to display app apartments
+  - Use mock data to display app apartments (done)
-    - Styling
+    - Styling (done)
-  - Create a show page
+  - Create a show page with mock data
   - Routing to show with just one apartment using mock data
     - Styling
+  - Add endpoint for index
+  - Add specs for index endpoint
+  - Add validation for presence of all attributes
+  - Add model specs for validations
+  - Add fetch request for index
+  - Remove mock data

 #### Create
 - Story: As a logged in user, I can go to a new apartment page with a form and create a new apartment